rawitat/gtypist_lessons/programming_quotes.typ

- :GENERAL_7     "General Wisdoms #7             As the name said, again" :PHILOSOPHY    "Philosophy of Computing        Man, Mind, Machine, etc" :PHILOSOPHY_2  "Philosophy of Computing #2     Continuation from aboove" :SW_ENG        "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2      "Software Engineering #2        Continuation of the above" :SW_ENG_3      "Software Engineering #3        Just like that, from above"
+ :GENERAL_7     "General Wisdoms #7             As the name said, again" :PHILOSOPHY    "Philosophy of Computing        Man, Mind, Machine, etc" :PHILOSOPHY_2  "Philosophy of Computing #2     Continuation from aboove" :MACHINE_INT   "Machine Intelligence           Machine, Artificial, and Intelligence in General" :SW_ENG        "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2      "Software Engineering #2        Continuation of the above" :SW_ENG_3      "Software Engineering #3        Just like that, from above"